ibm-cloud-docs/cloud-infrastructure/mssql-db-migration.md

 ### Generate script
 {: #generate-script}

-The generate script wizard generates a script of all the objects in a database or a subset of the objects selected, and you can decide if you want to include permissions, collation, constraints, and so on.
+The generate script wizard generates a script of all the objects in a database or a subset of the objects that are selected, and you can decide whether you want to include permissions, collation, constraints, and so on.
 The generated scripts can be run on another instance of the database engine or the SQL Server database.
 This method is used to copy schema as well as data.
 This is not ideal if you are copying data for large databases.
 For more information, see [Generate Scripts (SQL Server Management Studio)](https://docs.microsoft.com/en-us/sql/ssms/scripting/generate-scripts-sql-server-management-studio?view=sql-server-ver15){: external}.

 ### Backup and restore with SQL Server Management Studio
 {: #backup-and-restore-management-studio}